microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 #### Bugs fixed
 - Resolve an intermittent ImportError that arose while loading the package tool.
-- Upgrade langchain>=0.1.1 and langchain-core>=0.1.30 to fix vulnerablity.
+- Upgrade langchain>=0.1.1 and langchain-core>=0.1.30 to fix vulnerability.

 ### 20240403.v2